Discover the Wild Heart of Desolation Sound!

 One of our stops, Major Island is a recognized bird breeding site.
 There you are likely to find seals playing and swimming, sea lions sunning themselves and local and migrant birds like the Cormorant and other fascinating wildlife.

 As we cruise up these remote passages, relative civilization is left behind and replaced by wilderness.
-Granite cliffs rise sheer out of the ocean to meet icy peaks and dramatic mountain cirques, which were formed by hidden glaciers hanging thousands of feet above.
 The area mountains rise up to 6299 feet above sea level (Mt.
 Denman), and the waterfalls can drop more than 1600 feet to the ocean floor – an incredibly sheer drop from peak to valley in such a short distance.

 The rare pebble beaches are surrounded by seemingly impenetrable rainforest.
 Torrential waterfalls, warm lakes, soaring peaks, thick forests, protected coves and bays, sandy beaches, and salmon-bearing rivers are just some of the ecosystems that provide essential habitats for countless and diverse species of wildlife.
 Deer, wolves, cougars, and black bears roam the forest, while in the remotest regions Grizzly bears feed on fish and vegetation along river banks and estuaries.